k-osmolovskyi/k-osmolovskyi.github.io/index.md

 ---

-### About Me
+### About
-I am an independent researcher working on cognitive architectures, structural coherence, and the limits of updating in self-regulating systems.
 My work focuses on developing formal theoretical models that connect cognition, regulation, invariants, and structural transformation within a unified framework.

 My academic background includes psychology, as well as public administration and local self-government, which shaped my attention to structure, form, and the organization of complex systems.